 The Rain POS System Register

-You can get to this part of the system when you first log in by clicking the large blue Point of Sale button on the system Home page.
-If you are already logged in and need to get to your Register from anywhere else in the system, begin by clicking on the Cash Register Icon on the left side of the blue Admin Toolbar, or by clicking on POS > Register.
+You can get to this part of the system when you first log in by clicking on the Cash Register Icon on the left side of the blue Admin Toolbar, or by going to POS > Register.